-Emptying caches often is a reliable way of regaining a few gigabytes of space (or more) in addition to making an app, or even your whole Mac, zippier!
-On the contrary, cache serve a good purpose and can be worth keeping.
+Performing Mac browser cleanup can help regain gigabytes of space.
+Your apps, browser, or even your entire Mac, may feel considerably zippier once cache is emptied.
+On the contrary, cached data serves a good purpose and can be worth keeping.
+So is it safe to erase cache?
 If you are confronting a similar dilemma or looking to understand cache better — seek no more!
 Let’s get this figured out.

 What is Cache?